 UL94, or the Standard for Safety of Flammability of Plastic Materials for Parts in Devices and Appliances testing, is a plastics flammability standard that classifies plastics from lowest (least flame-retardant) to highest (most flame-retardant).

 The standards are defined by Underwriters Laboratories (UL).
-Most PCB materials adhere to UL94 V-0; here are its requirements
+Most PCB substrates adhere to UL94 V-0; here are its requirements

 1. The specimens may not burn with flaming combustion for more than 10 seconds after either application of the test flame.